 - Canned and dried fruit and veg are a good way of topping up your intake.
 As they’ll keep for months in the store cupboard, you can always have a good stock of them.
 However, processing them destroys some of the nutrients, so ideally you should have fresh or frozen too.
 Note: the quantity of a portion of dried fruit is 30g not 80g (because there is no water weight).

 - Juice is another convenient source, but the recommendation is that juice only counts as one portion per day, however much you drink.
 This is because there is no fibre in juice.
-There are also concerns about dental health and weight gain associated with drinking too much juice.
 A portion of juice would be 200ml/7oz.

-- Smoothies: if smoothies contain the whole fruits then they can count as more than one portion, but as with juices, dental health and weight gain may be an issue with drinking too many smoothies.
+- Smoothies: if smoothies contain the whole fruits (not just the juice) then they can count as more than one portion.

 - Beans and pulses can only count as one portion per day.
 Although they’re an excellent source of fibre, they don’t have the range of vitamins and minerals that fruit and vegetables have.